 Landscape Education is funded by the regional landscape levy, supporting youth and educators to be informed and play an active role in landscape management.

-The Limestone Coast Youth Council (LCYC) provides an opportunity for like-minded secondary students (years 7-12) to come together to learn, experience and take positive steps towards improving the environment and local landscape.
+The Limestone Coast Youth Environment Council (LCYEC) provides an opportunity for like-minded secondary students (years 7-10) to come together to learn, experience and take positive steps towards improving the environment and local landscape.

 This program is student driven whereby students identify the issues that concern them most and the Limestone Coast Landscape Board Education team facilitate and provide the links to experts in the field while supporting build the students’ knowledge and skills.